CNMAT/OpenSoundControl.org/spec-1_0.md

 The *OSC Address* of an OSC Method is a symbolic name giving the full path to the OSC Method in the OSC Address Space, starting from the root of the tree.
-An OSC Method\'s OSC Address begins with the character
-\'/\' (forward slash), followed by the names of all the containers, in order, along the path from the root of the tree to the OSC Method, separated by forward slash characters, followed by the name of the OSC Method.
+An OSC Method's OSC Address begins with the character '`/`' (forward slash), followed by the names of all the containers, in order, along the path from the root of the tree to the OSC Method, separated by forward slash characters, followed by the name of the OSC Method.
 The syntax of OSC Addresses was chosen to match the syntax of